Many RVers love to fish when they go camping, and jigging is a very popular form of fishing.

 There are two ways you can jig.
 One is “fast jigging,” and the other is “slow jigging” or “slow pitch jigging.”

-Fast jigging is the standard motion, where you move the lure in a way that resembles the bait trying to escape from predators.
+Fast jigging is the standard motion, where you move the lure in a way that resembles the bait trying to escape predators.

-Slow pitch jigging is a more relaxing motion that moves the lure in a way that resembles injured bait trying to lift off the bottom.
+Slow-pitch jigging is a more relaxing motion that moves the lure in a way that resembles injured bait trying to lift off the bottom.

 The benefit of slow jigging is that resting fish will still attempt to go after such an easy meal, whereas fast jigging will only attract actively feeding fish.